iterative/terraform-provider-iterative/README.md

 ## Prerequisites

-To use Iterative Provider you will need to:
+To use the Iterative Provider you will need to:

 - [Install Terraform 1.0+](https://learn.hashicorp.com/tutorials/terraform/install-cli#install-terraform)
 - Create an account with your preferred cloud compute provider and expose its [authentication credentials via environment variables](https://registry.terraform.io/providers/iterative/iterative/latest/docs#authentication)